Confidential Document Destruction

 Where: 540 S Randall Road, St. Charles, IL 60174

-- This service provides on-site shredding trucks, where you can watch your documents being shredded if you wish.
+- This service provides on-site shredding trucks, where you can pull aside and look back to watch your documents being shredded if you wish.

 - This is for residential material only, not for businesses (see list below for business service), thank you.